algorithmacademy/AlgoAcademy/README.md

 At first I'll provide Part 1 and once I've cleaned up the Part 2 material I'll publish it also.

-When I mentor people, I typically follow a schedule that looks like the following (for Part 1):
+When I mentor people, I typically follow a schedule that looks resembles the following (for Part 1):

 ---
 ```